Jackiin/Canteen-management-system/README.md

 New Feature:

+main.html

+  Manager User Interface

   Show employee: showing the table of employee

   Add employee: insert employee record to table of employee

+  Remove employee: After removing, the employee would not be shown at the employee table after clicking "Show employee"

+  Update salary: change the salary of paticular employee

+order.html:

+  Ordering Machine